Parking & Traffic

 Students with disabilities who have a DMV handicap placard and/or handicap tag from their state may park in any available handicap parking space within the designated student lot they are registered for on campus.
 The state-issued DMV handicap placard/tag and LU parking decal must be displayed together at all times.

-Visitors with disabilities who drive their vehicle on campus and have a DMV handicap placard and/or handicap tag must stop by the Hancock Welcome Center, Green Hall, or LUPD to receive a temporary visitor’s pass.
+Visitors with disabilities who drive their vehicle on campus and have a DMV handicap placard and/or handicap tag must stop by Green Hall or LUPD to receive a temporary visitor’s pass.
 This pass must be displayed along with the handicap placard/tag when parking in handicap-accessible parking spaces on campus.

 All LU students who may need additional disability support, please contact the Office of Disability Accommodation Support (ODAS)